Bionif92/Cursos-de-Programacion/Javascript.md

 ```js
 let sum = 1 + someInput.value;
 ```
-Will returno a string
+Will return a string
-To change it to a number use `parseInt`(without float number) or `parseFloat`(with float)
+To change it to a number use `parseInt`(without float number) or `parseFloat`(with float) or put a `+`before the variable

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDUwMzI5Mzk1LDIwNDYzOTM2MzgsNDQwMz
+eyJoaXN0b3J5IjpbLTE4NDIzNTM1NDAsMjA0NjM5MzYzOCw0ND
-AzOTQ2LDkwMjE5MDczNSwtMTc4NjI3NjY3OSwxOTM5MjAyNzUs
+AzMDM5NDYsOTAyMTkwNzM1LC0xNzg2Mjc2Njc5LDE5MzkyMDI3
-LTY0NDQyNTcwNSwtNjAwNDUyODA0LDg4Njg0NTQwOV19
+NSwtNjQ0NDI1NzA1LC02MDA0NTI4MDQsODg2ODQ1NDA5XX0=
 -->